 Wild Gypsea Collective

-& their wicks?
-Sourced from native sappy fruit trees from certified mills across the US that provide a soft ambient crackling sound as they burn.
-As a bonus, for every 100 wicks used, a tree is planted which empowers communities in Central America, South America, Africa and Asia to incorporate tree planting into their agricultural activities.
+Their wooden wicks are sourced from native sappy fruit trees from certified mills across the US, and it’s these wicks that provide a soft ambient crackling sound as they burn.
+Better still, for every 100 wicks used, a tree is planted which helps empower communities in Central America, South America, Africa and Asia to incorporate tree planting into their agricultural activities.

 Shop WILD GYPSEA COLLECTIVE HERE.